If you decided to read this article, chances are that you have tried using homemade remedies to treat a certain skin concern.

 There is one huge flaw in this claim and I am about to point it out.

 Your skin receives nutrients, oxygen, and “hydration” from inside, not outside.
 Your skin reaps the benefits of having a great diet and a good water intake in order to remain hydrated because these nutrients travel through your blood.

 Your blood gives nutrients and oxygen to your skin cells so they can reproduce and grow.

-Since your skin is made entirely out of cells, you should focus on improving your diet and increase your water intake in order to reap the benefits.
+Since your skin is made entirely out of cells, you should focus on improving your diet and increasing your water intake to reap the benefits.